tauil/health-app/README.md

 * DRY - Reduce a lot of repetition in the code
 * Add business logic to relationships like Therapists can be assigned to patients that are assigned to his Clinic
+* Write tests for the components (There's tests only for the services)
 * Write e2e tests
 * Create a better interface layout